 The Underwater Museum of Art is the first permanent underwater sculpture garden in the U.S. Located in the Gulf of Mexico, about a mile off the beach in South Walton, the museum lies at a depth of 58-feet and at a distance of .93-miles from the shore of Grayton Beach State Park.

 The 60-acre Freeport Regional Sports Complex at Hammock Bay is nestled within the Hammock Bay community and can be accessed via Great Hammock Bend or Bay Loop Road.
 In designing the community’s park, attention to all aspects was fully researched.
 Some of the elements that were examined were the interaction of one sport or activity with another, pedestrian and vehicular traffic, the parks accessibility to the community, the preservation of its natural elements and activities for all ages to enjoy.

-The Walton Sports Complex, also often referred to as the South Walton Sports Complex or the SoWal Sports Complex. it is just north of Hwy 98, east of Point Washington, behind Dune Lakes Elementary School.
+The official name is Walton Sports Complex, also often referred to as the South Walton Sports Complex or the SoWal Sports Complex. it is just north of Hwy 98, east of Point Washington, behind Dune Lakes Elementary School.
 For more information click here.